 Do you have questions about what you can do to help keep your baby healthy during pregnancy?
 Read on to get important information about alcohol, caffeine, energy drinks, supplements and more.

 It is recommended that you avoid alcohol while you are pregnant.
 Drinking alcohol can cause birth defects known as fetal alcohol spectrum disorder (FASD).
-Although large amounts of alcohol are more likely to cause harm, even small amounts may cause harm to your baby.
-There is no amount of alcohol that has been shown to be safe.
+There is no amount of alcohol at any time during pregnancy that has been shown to be safe.
 You should also avoid:

 Non-alcoholic versions of drinks such as beers and wines.
 Most of these drinks contain at least 0.5% alcohol by volume.